Sultan336/Microservices/Article.md

 ## How is Microservices better than the monolithic architecture?

-__The Microservice architecture overcomes the monolithic architecture in the following ways:__
+__The Microservice architecture overcomes the monolithic architecture in the following ways__

 1) Multiple components
 2) Logical Functionality Boundries